-Of the estimated 120 registered NGOs, international organizations recognized only a few as independent.
+The government reported that, as of August 23, 122 NGOs were registered in the country, including four international NGOs.
+Of the registered NGOs, international organizations recognized only a few as independent.
 NGOs reported the government presented a number of administrative obstacles to NGOs that attempted to register.
-Authorities reportedly rejected some applications repeatedly on technical grounds.
+Authorities rejected some applications repeatedly on technical grounds.
 Some organizations awaiting registration found alternate ways to carry out activities, such as registering as businesses or subsidiaries of other registered groups, but others temporarily suspended or limited their activities.
 Although the law states there is a process for registering foreign assistance, NGOs had difficulty registering bilateral foreign assistance in practice due to the 2013 decree requiring such registration.

 Sources noted a number of barriers to the formation and functioning of civil society.
 These included regulations that permitted the Ministry of Justice to send representatives to association events and meetings and requirements that associations notify the government about their planned activities.